Example: Docs as Code with Sphinx

 Before you begin performing any tasks on your project, you must activate your virtual environment by running the following command:

-To make sure that you are working inside your virtual environment, run the command:
+To make sure that you are working inside of your virtual environment, run the command:

 $ which python